matthewlehner/matthewlehner.net/source/2015-10-19-using-webpack-with-phoenix-and-elixir.html.md

 #### Setting load paths

 With webpack, using `import` or `require` expects an explicit path, relative to the file you're working in.
-For exmample, if you have the following files:
+For example, if you have the following files:

 ```
 app.js